saralozano21/Project_Surgery_Robotics/Documentation/LabSession1&2_SurgeryFirstPrototype_Performances.md

 The proposed tasks for this first session are:
 - Connect properly the Hardware setup
 - Save the ESP32 InitialPrograms for the 3 ESP32 modules using PlatformIO.
 Take care about the proper IP address of each module and PC.
-- Run the InitSurgeryRobotic_simulation.rdk file in the roboDK program to visualize the UR5e robot arm and the Endowrist tool.
+- Run the Init_SurgeryRobotic_simulation.rdk file in the roboDK program to visualize the UR5e robot arm and the Endowrist tool.
 - Test the system performances described above
 - Try to perform a suture process in simulation according to the following video:
 [![suture process in simulation](Images/Session1/training.png)](https://youtu.be/1t3-Ggcp_Hg?feature=shared)